 Two undated patterns of officer’s button, both flat and gilt, are shown by Ripley and Darmanin, which may perhaps date from this embodiment.
 (My thanks to Denis Darmanin for permission to reproduce his drawings.)
 Both use the arrangement of “Y / W R / 1”, the first (Ripley and Darmanin 279) in Roman capitals, the second (280) in script within a double circle.

 The Osborn militia book of 1780 (Carman, 1958) shows the men of the regiment in light green facings with white loops arranged in pairs.
 Though some aspects of the Osborn images are generic and require confirmation, this shade of green is repeated in a plan by Paterson of Fornham Camp near Bury St Edmunds, where the regiment was based in late 1778; here the lighter green is distinguished from the darker, or more bluish shade shown for the neighbouring Warwickshire regiment.
 (The Second West York Militia also seem to have worn light green facings during this period.)
 By the embodiment of 1793 (below) the First’s facings were a darker shade.
 A print by the brothers Charles and Peltro William Tomkins of a view of the Fornham camp after local artist John Kendall appears to show the West Yorkshire regiment’s area of the site.
 (A good, zoomable colored version is in the Anne S K Brown Collection, here.)
-It provides no real detail beyond showing other ranks generally wearing short gaiters.
+It provides no real detail beyond showing other ranks and some officers generally wearing short gaiters.
 Officers are shown in coats without turnbacks, and with gilt gorgets, worn quite low and suspended from the top lapel buttons.

-A men’s version in pewter exists of the first design of button shown above for officers.
+A men’s version in pewter (above right) exists of the first design of button shown above for officers.